nanlabs/nancy.js/README.md

 ## Applications

-- [React Webpack Boilerplate](https://github.com/nanlabs/react-webpack-boilerplate) - A simple boilerplate to start a React project with Webpack.
+- [React Webpack Boilerplate](https://github.com/nanlabs/react-webpack-boilerplate) - A simple but powerful boilerplate to start a React project powered by Vite.
 Boilerplate generated using [create-react-webpack-project](https://www.npmjs.com/package/create-react-webpack-project) contains full CI/CD setup with GitHub Actions and Docker.
 It also contains a full local development setup with hot reload and production ready setup with minification and optimization.
 It also contains a full test setup with Jest and React Testing Library. _Keywords: React, Webpack_
 - [Storybook Playground](https://github.com/nanlabs/nancy.js/tree/main/apps/playground/) - This app was created with the goal to have examples of ours React components, hooks and libraries that are created in different packages in the repository Nancy.js. _Keywords: React, Storybook, Nancy.js_

 ## Examples